 In 1982 the pub was officially renamed Charlie Brown's.
 It was demolished in November 1989 to make way for the Limehouse Link Road.

-A listing of historical public houses, Taverns, Inns, Beer Houses and Hotels in Poplar, London - in East London.
-The Poplar, East London listing uses information from census, Trade Directories and History to add licensees, bar staff, Lodgers and Visitors.
+A listing of historical public houses, Taverns, Inns, Beer Houses and Hotels in Poplar, East London.

 Railway Tavern, 116 West India Dock Road, Limehouse, E14 and Charlie Brown - circa 1925